A piece of heaven for health and family tourism

 The town is easily explorable on foot, though due to being built on steep slopes be prepared for a few steep paths and steps along the way.
 The Old Town is well worth a visit containing several intriguing places of interest.

-Another popular beach is Žanjic, on the Lustica Penisula it is surrounded by old olive trees and has a splendid beach with seafood restaurants nearby making it a favourite excursion for tourists and locals alike particulary during the main summer months.
+Another popular beach is Žanjic, on the Lustica Penisula, it is surrounded by old olive trees and has a splendid beach with seafood restaurants nearby making it a favourite excursion spot for tourists and locals alike, particularly during the main summer months.

 Three other highlights well worth a visit nearby are the Blue Cave, the small village of Rose and Mirišta, a small cove on the Lustica Penisula.

-The village of Rose which used to be an old Greek settlement 'Porto Rose'.
-A mediterranean style village with traditional old houses, sea food restaurants and surrounded by Cypress, Pine and olive trees with a pretty sandy beach.
-Finally Mirišta - is a small cove situated between the Zanjic and the foreland at Azra.
-Known for the Roman fortress on Mirišta cove which the Roman built as an entrance to the Boka Bay.
+The village of Rose which used to be an old Greek settlement 'Porto Rose' is a Mediterranean style village with traditional old houses, seafood restaurants and surrounded by cypress, pine and olive trees with a pretty sandy beach.
+Finally, Mirišta - is a small cove situated between the Zanjic and the foreland at Arza.
+It is well known for the Roman fortress on Mirišta cove which the Romans built as an entrance to the Boka Bay.

-- Explore the city museum founded in 1949 at Mirka Komnenovic
+- Explore the city museum founded in 1949 by Mirka Komnenovic

-Luxuriate in the healing sea mud and mineral water springs in neigbouring Igalo
+- Luxuriate in the healing sea mud and mineral water springs in neighbouring Igalo